 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 1:11 am and the next high tide will be at 4:02 pm.
-The first low tide was at 9:02 am and the next low tide will be at 7:39 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 6:23 am and the next low tide at 5:38 pm.
+The first high tide will be at 1:34 pm and the next high tide at 11:40 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 10 hours and 38 minutes of sun.
-The solar transit is at 12:17 pm and the length of time the moon will be visible will be 11 hours and 4 minutes.
+The lunar phase is a Waxing Gibbous.
+Today we will have 11 hours and 37 minutes of sun.
+The solar transit will be at 12:42 pm and the length of time the moon will be visible will be 12 hours and 48 minutes.

-The tidal coefficient today is 93.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 91 to end the day with a tidal coefficient of 90.
-The tide heights today are 3.3 ft, -0.3 ft, 2.0 ft and 1.3 ft.
+The tidal coefficient today is 58 (average).
+At noon the tidal coefficient increases to 63 to end the day with a tidal coefficient of 68.
+The tide heights today are -0.3 ft, 1.6 ft, 1.0 ft and 2.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Ballast Point which is of 3.6 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Ballast Point tells us that today is an excellent day for fishing, the fish activity forecast is very high.
+The solunar fishing calendar in Ballast Point tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: